The Tories are not “paying down the debt” as claimed. They are “raising more money for the rich.”

-Labour policies enshrined principles of equality and inclusion.
+Despite Blair’s neoliberal turn, Labour’s social policies enshrined principles of equality and inclusion.
 The Tories deplore such principles, yet that doesn’t stop them claiming that their socially regressive policies are somehow “fair”.
 Things got better with a Labour administration, money was mostly well spent.
 That’s not the case now.
 It’s all being intentionally and spitefully undone.
 We are moving backwards on just about every positive social measure Labour put in place: the coalition’s “more for less” is exposed as pretence.
 They are simply raising more money for the rich.

 And all because of their driving ideology.
 George Osborne’s “plan A” isn’t about economics: it amounts to little more than a rehashed Thatcherite ideological agenda of deregulation and labour market “flexibility”, as modelled by the Beecroft report – the assault on the rights of employees, and Labour’s historic equality legislation.
 The Tory demand for a “nightwatchman state” is both ill-conceived and completely irrelevant to Britain’s economic circumstances.